-- The shut-off valve usually is found close to your gas meter (see illustration below), which is located on the side or front of your home or main building.
+- You can usually find the shut-off valve close to your gas meter (see illustration below), which is located on the side or front of your home or main building.

 - Make sure the shut-off valve connected to your gas line is in the “ON” position.

 - If it is not in the ON position, then the problem is not with your gas line.

 - If it is in the OFF position, turn the valve to the ON position.
 Feel free to call your local gas company for advice.